 Make sure your print file is set to the sRGB color profile.

-- NOTE: Vector file for best results when printing text only designs.
+- NOTE: Vector file for best results especially when printing text only designs.

 Tips for Best Results